Espagnejeje/bzOS/README.md

 # When will it be released?

-After i arrive to spain i will start development
+After i arrive to spain i will start development so yeah